 A confidential space to explore the thoughts, feelings and challenges in your life.

-Spaces now available for new clients.
-Contact me for details.
+Places now available for new clients, enquire for timings.

 Is it for me?

-As your personal counsellor, I will offer you 1:1 psychodynamic relational therapy in a confidential, warm and welcoming space where you will be listened to without judgement.
-We will explore your feelings together and think about what you need in order to feel less burdened with life.
+As your personal therapist, I will offer you 1:1 psychodynamic relational therapy in a confidential, warm and welcoming setting where you will be listened to without judgement.
+We will explore your feelings together and think about what you need more or less of in order to feel less burdened in life.

 About Me